requestum-team/symfony-api-edition/README.md

 ...
 ```
 Also the bundle has a `OwnerVoter` class that working with [update, delete] attributes.
-It uses the Symfony PropertyAccess Component to check the current user's relationship (is the owner)
+It uses the Symfony PropertyAccess Component for check the current user's relationship (is the owner)
 to the subject entity.
 The relationships checked by `$propertyPath` which is passed to the constructor for `OwnerVoter` class. \
 One can create custom voters based on the `AbstractEntityVoter` class.
 Example: